auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 2.7 Attention / Curiosity / Active Experimentation

 > "In absence of external reward, or when there is no known way to further increase the expected external reward, our controller essentially tries to maximize _true novelty or interestingness_, the _first derivative_ of subjective beauty or compressibility, the steepness of the learning curve.
 It will do its best to select action sequences expected to create observations yielding maximal expected future compression _progress_, given the limitations of both the compressor and the compressor improvement algorithm.
-It will learn to focus its attention [96, 116] and its actively chosen experiments on things that are currently still incompressible but are expected to become compressible/predictable through additional learning.
+It will learn to focus its attention and its actively chosen experiments on things that are currently still incompressible but are expected to become compressible/predictable through additional learning.
 It will get bored by things that already are subjectively compressible.
 It will also get bored by things that are currently incompressible but will apparently remain so, given the experience so far, or where the costs of making them compressible exceed those of making other things compressible, etc."

-Here we see the drive to action observed of human infants and other intelligent agents, the second rung of _The Book of Why_'s ladder of understanding, seeing, **doing**, and imagining.

-Why do scientists work on smaller problems instead of bigger, universal problems?
+Here we see the drive to action observed of exploring human infants and other intelligent agents.
+Why do scientists work on smaller, specific problems instead of bigger, universal problems?
 An explanation is given above, the scientists expect the problem will not be compressible in the near future, so they lose attention and curiosity in that problem.

 2.8 Discoveries